You are here

 - A current valid ID with photo, name, and current address (driver’s license, Wisconsin state ID, etc.)

 - An ID with photo and name and another piece of current identification which must include name and current address.
-Accepted forms of ID are: personal check; current telephone, gas, electric or cable bill; or lease agreement.
-(Post office box numbers are not accepted.)
+Accepted forms of address are: personal check; current telephone, gas, electric or cable bill; or lease agreement.
+(Post office box numbers and general delivery are not accepted.)

 A youth, age 15 or younger, must present a completed and signed application that includes the signature of a parent, stepparent, foster parent, or legal guardian.
 The guardian must also present identification as described above, and must be willing to accept full responsibility for fines and charges on that child’s card.